Limit Theorems for step reinforced random walks with regularly varying memory: Some Illustrative Examples for the Critical Regime

 Next, we obtain a special case of Theorem~\ref{Superdiffusive process convergence} for $p=p_c$, when $\mu$ satisfies Assumption~\ref{eg 1} with $\alpha+\gamma+1<0$.
-As observed in Theorem~\ref{rates l_n eg 1}, $\{v_n\}$ is bounded under this condition, and thus the convergence is in almost sure sense.
-The following corollary provides a large class of models where almost sure limit is obtained even in the critical case.
+Theorem~\ref{rates l_n eg 1} gives bounded $\{v_n\}$ and almost sure and in $L^2$ convergence.
+The following corollary considers a large class of such models.
 We follow up with specific examples to show that such class is not vacuous.
-These examples are completely novel in the literature. \begin{corollary}{ } Let $\{S_n\}_{n\geq 0}$ be the RVSRRW with centered innovation sequence $\{\xi_n\}_{n\ge 1}$ satisfying $\mathbb{E}\xi_1^2=1$.
-Then for $p=p_c$ and $\{\mu_n= n^\gamma \ell_n\}_{n\geq 1}$ satisfying Assumption~\ref{eg 1}, with $\alpha+\gamma+1<0$, we have
+These examples are completely novel in the literature. \begin{corollary}{ } Let $\{S_n\}_{n\geq 0}$ be the SRRW-RVM with zero mean, unit variance innovation sequence $\{\xi_n\}$.
+Then for $p=p_c$ and $\{\mu_n\}$ satisfying Assumption~\ref{eg 1} with $\alpha+\gamma+1<0$,